lmeyer2/coreclr-wiki/Building-and-Running-CoreCLR-on-Linux.md

 This guide will walk you through building CoreCLR on Linux and running Hello World.
 We'll start by showing how to set up your environment from scratch.
-If you're in a hurry and want to use Docker, we have some sample images at the end of this document

-# From Scratch

 Before starting, you need to set up your development machine.
 We use Ubuntu 14.04 LTS as our primary environment currently, so these instructions are written assuming you are using that Distro.
 Pull Requests are welcome to address other environments as long as they don't break the ability to use Ubuntu 14.04 LTS.